Cash squeeze maims Venezuela's pre-election food imports

 Behind the scenes, high-profile ministerial visits have been going on for months to seal largely undisclosed commercial deals with fellow Latin American countries.

-In June, for instance, powerful National Assembly boss Diosdado Cabello and Finance Minister Rodolfo Marco traveled to Brazil to meet with JBS, the world's largest meat packer.
+In June, for instance, powerful National Assembly boss Diosdado Cabello and Finance Minister Rodolfo Marco travelled to Brazil to meet with JBS, the world's largest meat packer.

 After the visit, meat shipments from Brazil jumped eightfold in September compared with the same month of 2014.
 Overall exports, though, are still down this year by nearly a third.